.....for South Wales Dragonfly enthusiasts

 The dragonflies and damselflies are a hugely rewarding group of insects that provides the student with a fascinating biology and ecology allied to the fact that your efforts can benefit their conservation at a time that has never been more important.

-Check out the books page and my recommended choice of titles such as the excellent second edition of WildGuides - Britain's Dragonflies - which I trust will stimulate a wider interest in the subject.
+Check out the books page and my recommended choice of titles such as the new Atlas of Dragonflies in Britain and Ireland - which I trust will stimulate a wider interest in the subject.

 The latest apps are also given some consideration now that so many mobile devices have become available to a wider and ever growing market.
 DVD's have not been forgotten either and they too can be found on the books page.

-Dragonflies are approachable once you have gained some fieldcraft experience, however the one indispensible item for observation and identification purposes are a good quality pair of binoculars.
+Dragonflies are approachable once you have gained some fieldcraft experience, however for general observation and to aid with positive identification you should seriously consider a good pair of binoculars.

 Once you are happy with your fieldcraft skills its reasonable to want to take some photographs either for identification purposes or just simply for the pleasure of photographing these beautiful living creatures.